 - One was deeply heartfelt in reflecting on all the good that the organization had accomplished and what more might be possible in the year ahead.

 What was it?
 They failed to treat current year existing donors with any more personalization or attention than everyone else on the distribution list.
 While not a fundraising felony, it certainly falls into the category of an avoidable error.

 Here's what I'm talking about: in three of the four emails after the ask was actually made, a comment along the lines of "thanks to those of you who have already made a gift" was then noted.
 The fourth email didn't even bother to do that.

 At its most basic, when we do this we treat current supporters and their contributions as an afterthought: Oh yeah, thanks for that gift earlier in the year.
 Don't ever make donors an afterthought if you want them to keep thinking about you.

-So here's the oh-so simple way to avoid doing this again in 2015.
+So here's the oh-so simple way to avoid doing this again next year.
 It's Fundraising 101 that often doesn't occur because of lack of staff time, training, or advance planning of donor communications.

 - Segment major solicitations and communications into two categories at minimum: (1) current year contributors and (2) current year non-contributors.
 If you don't know how to do this with whatever list management program you use, stop reading immediately and go learn that first.
 It is the foundation upon which everything else is built.